-- We have reviewed the school Climate for Learning policy (September 2020) in line with the statutory guidance published in February 2018 (DfE Designated teacher for looked-after and previously looked-after children Statutory guidance for local-authority-maintained schools carrying out duties for looked-after and previously looked-after children.
+- We have reviewed the school behaviour policy-Climate for Learning policy (September 2021) in line with the statutory guidance published in February 2018 (DfE Designated teacher for looked-after and previously looked-after children Statutory guidance for local-authority-maintained schools carrying out duties for looked-after and previously looked-after children.
 28th February 2018). - We will make every effort to avoid excluding a CLA, in recognition of the increased risk this poses in terms of them quickly disengaging from the school, due to their early experience of broken attachments and loss.
-Before acting, we will discuss the rationale for exclusion with the assigned Education Adviser from the Virtual School. - If there is no option other than exclusion, then we will make every attempt to reduce the number of days of the exclusion. - School procedures are in place to reduce the risk of exclusion of CLA and PLA.
+Before acting, we will discuss the rationale for exclusion with the assigned Education Adviser from the Virtual School. - If there is no option other than exclusion, then we will make every attempt to reduce the number of days of the exclusion. - We will use the following methods to avoid excluding a child looked after or previously looked after; (To be completed by the school). - School procedures are in place to reduce the risk of exclusion of CLA and PLA.
 CLA and PLA with special educational needs should have exclusion as a behaviour management action as a last possible resort (Regulation 4(1)(c) of the Equalities Act 2010 which means that a head teacher could only lawfully exclude a child for a reason relating to their disability, even a disability that results in the child having a tendency to physical abuse, if reasonable adjustments have been made).